 - Beef bones, pork bones, or other large bones

 - Any items that will clog drains or pipes like eggshells or coffee grounds

 - Starchy foods like banana peels and potato peels

 - Grease and fat clogs drains and coats pipes and blades

 If you’ve been grinding items deemed acceptable, chances are good that you’ve already been caring for your disposal without even realizing it.
-The best way to keep a disposal clean is to use it regularly, as a unused disposal will often experience odors, clogs, and stubborn build up.
+The best way to keep a disposal clean is to use it regularly, as unused disposal will often experience odors, clogs, and stubborn build-up.

 In the event that you do have a minor clog, clearing it yourself is often easy enough.
 By just turning the blades using a small wrench, you can manually rotate the internal gears safely from the outside.
 Never use any type of chemical cleaners and only attempt to remove visible clogs by manually turning the blades or using a long pair of pliers.
 NEVER put your hand down into the garbage disposal … EVER!